Energy storage battery containers belong to several categories of dangerous goods

 - Lithium battery energy storage is divided into several categories

-- Which field does energy storage battery belong to
+- Does lithium battery energy storage belong to electric energy storage

-- Photos of the internal structure of energy storage battery containers
+- Important parameters of lithium battery energy storage containers

-- Does the lithium battery itself belong to energy storage
+- Does the hit battery belong to energy storage